0xQuirKai/golang-Ci-Cd-system/README.md

 ##  💡 Example Smee Setup
 - Visit smee.io and create a new channel.
 - and run  npx smee -u https://smee.io/your-custom-channel

+## ⚙️ Environment Setup
+- Rename the environment file:
+`mv .env.k .env`

+- Fill in the .env file with necessary configurations:

 ##  ⚡ Triggering the Pipeline
 - Push changes
 - Smee captures the GitHub webhook and forwards it to the CI/CD system.